 Why should we care?

 The world’s oceans are in the depths of a plastic crisis.
-Globally, nine million tonnes of plastic is dumped into the ocean every year and it is estimated that by 2050, plastic will outweigh fish in the ocean.
+Globally, nine million tonnes of plastics are dumped into the ocean every year and it is estimated that by 2050, plastic will outweigh fish in the sea.

 Tonnes of trash enters Hong Kong’s waterways each day, spreading to the outlying coastlines and the South China Sea.
 Our beaches are awash with litter, studies have shown that microplastic levels here are 40% higher than the global average.
 Without action, many marine species and habitats globally face extinction – Hong Kong alone is home to over 6,000 marine species.
 Also at risk is the health of the people that rely on seafood as their main source of protein.